askudhay/SpringBoot-Rest-API/README.md

 ## Introduction

 This repository contains the code samples for RESTFul Webservice developed using Spring Boot 2.0.
-This tutorial would be helpful for beginners who start with implementing REST Api using Spring Boot.
+This tutorial would be helpful for beginners who wanna start with implementing REST Api using Spring Boot.

 ## Prerequisites